What is my Role?

 If you are on a 3-year subscription, your subscription may not start anew every year.
 This means that graduating students who can still access their academic email addresses may still have access to your Gorilla subscription.
 In this case, please contact Gorilla Support with the list of users to be removed from your subscription.

-This will vary depending on the terms of your description.
+This will vary depending on the terms of your subscription.
 Commonly, this could be:

 Note: If you are not sure who should be on your subscription, contact Gorilla.